igorkulman/coding-journal/content/post/2019-02-20-creating-bootable-macos-backups/index.md

 The problem is that requirements change over time, most of the time after problems you did not expect before.

+#### Size dependent on the filesystem

+**CloneZilla** works well with `HFS+`, can detect used and free space.
+This means it only backs up the used space, so the resulting image is not as big as your SSD and the process is fast.
+When you update to `APFS` this is no longer true. **CloneZilla** backs it up sector by sector, the resulting image is as big as the SSD and it is slow.

+#### Inflexibility for smaller fixes

 Once I updated **Clover** and my Hackintosh did not boot, got stuck on some error message.
 The problem was that the **Clover** installer decided not to check `OsxAptioFix3Drv-64.efi` by default anymore and this module got deleted.

 Doing a full restore from an image seemed like a waste of time when I just needed to restore one missing file.
 So I used **Clover** on my `Unibeast` flash drive that I keep safe and booted the Hackintosh with it.
 This screwed up iMessage (different serial number).
 I then reinstalled **Clover** checking `OsxAptioFix3Drv-64.efi`, booted backed normally and fixed iMessage.